 2.3 The participant shall receive support from Erasmus+ EU funds for […] days of activity [If the participant receives full financial support from Erasmus+ EU funds: the number of days shall be equal to the duration of the mobility period]; If the participant receives financial support from Erasmus+ EU funds combined with a zero-grant period: the number of days shall correspond to the period covered by a financial support from Erasmus+ EU funds, which shall be provided at least for the minimum duration of the period abroad (2 days per mobility period)]; [if the participant receives a zero-grant for the entire period: this number of days should be 0] and […] days for travel [if the participant receives a zero-grant for the entire period: this number of days should be 0].

-2.4 The total duration of the mobility period, shall not exceed 2 months with a minimum of 2 consecutive days per mobility activity..
+2.4 The total duration of the mobility period, shall not exceed 2 months with a minimum of 2 consecutive days per mobility activity.
+[For teaching mobility for HIGHER EDUCATION only: A minimum of 8 teaching hours per week (or any shorter period of stay) has to be respected.
+If the mobility lasts longer than one week, the minimum number of teaching hours for an incomplete week shall be proportional to the duration of that week.
+If the teaching activity is combined with a training activity during a single period abroad, the minimum is reduced to 4 teaching hours per week (or any shorter period of stay).
+There is no minimum number of teaching hours for invited staff from enterprises. .
 [A minimum of 8 hours of teaching per week has to be respected.
-If the mobility lasts longer than one week, the minimum number of teaching hours for an incomplete week shall be proportional to the duration of that week.]A minimum of 8 hours of teaching per week has to be respected for teaching mobility.
-For a mobility period exceeding a full week, the minimum number of teaching hours per extra day is calculated as: 8 hours divided by 5, multiplied by the number of extra days.
-If the mobility lasts longer than one week, the minimum number of teaching hours for an incomplete week shall be proportional to the duration of that week.
+If the mobility lasts longer than one week, the minimum number of teaching hours for an incomplete week shall be proportional to the duration of that week.]

 [For teaching mobility [The participant shall teach a total of […] hours in [...] days].